Majjhima Nikāya 36

 ‘mamevārabbha samaṇo gotamo dhammaṁ desetī’ti.

-that I am teaching the Dhamma especially for them.
+that I was teaching the Dhamma especially for them.

 Na kho panetaṁ, aggivessana, evaṁ daṭṭhabbaṁ;